 5. Cut the straps off your tote bag.
 Match the lower edge of the exterior strap piece to the right side of the tote bag.
 You will be sewing below the hemmed edge of the bag (usually about 1″ below the top edge), so align the straps about 1/2″ below the top edge of the tote bag.
 Stitch on the inside of the tote bag, just next to the folded edge of the pre-made hem.
 Open and press.

 6. To make the lining, measure the width of the bag and the height from the bottom of the bag to the strap fabric.
 Add 1″ to each dimension and cut 2 rectangles.
 Sew along 3 of the sides with a 1/2″ seam allowance, leaving a 3-4″ opening in the bottom.
 Turn it right side out.

 7. Turn the tote bag inside out.
 Match the lower edge of the strap lining to the open side of the lining.
 Stitch with a 1/2″ seam allowance.
 Turn the bag right side out through the opening in the lining.
 Hand stitch the lining closed using a ladder stitch.

-Another finishing option: If you don’t care about the bag being reversible, skip steps 6 & 7.
+Another finishing option: If you don’t care that the bag is reversible, skip steps 6 & 7.
 Press the lower edge of the strap lining under 1/2″.
 Align the edge about 1/8″ below the fold of the tote bag hem.
 Topstitch in place.

 And that’s it!